torbalansky/cf-python/README.md

 ### Collect the New Value From User:
   - Once the user selects the column requiring an update, gather the new value from the user.
+  - Note that if the user updates either cooking_time or ingredients, the script will also recalculate the recipe's difficulty and update that column accordingly.

 ```python
     # Prompts the user for a new value